UrkiMimi/heckdocs/docs/animation/trackspoints.md

     ```

 ## Point Definitions
-Point definitions are used to describe what happens over the course of an animation, they are used **slightly differently for different properties.** They consist of a collection of points over time.
+**Point definitions** are used to describe what happens over the course of an animation, they are used *slightly differently for different properties*.
+They consist of a collection of points over time.

 Here is an example of one being defined to animate [`offsetPosition`](AnimationProperties/#offsetPosition): (See: [AnimateTrack](#animatetrack))
 ```json